 In addition to his scholarly research, he is the co-author (with Christopher Chabris) of the NY Times bestselling book, The Invisible Gorilla.
 He has penned articles for the NY Times, The Wall Street Journal, the Los Angeles Times, and the Chicago Tribune (among others), and he appears regularly on radio and television.
 His work has been exhibited in more than a dozen science museums worldwide and includes some of the best-known demonstrations in psychology.
 You can learn more about him and his work at www.dansimons.com.

-Richard G. Sloan, Emile R. Niemela Chair in Accounting and International Business at the Haas School of Business, University of California, Berkeley
+Richard G. Sloan, Visiting Professor of Accounting in the Leventhal School of Accounting at the Marshall School of Business, University of Southern California

 Presidential Scholar, Tuesday, August 8, 8:30am–9:45am